Shillong: Smart Cities Mission

-Shillong has been selected as the 100th city to receive funding under the centre's flagship "Smart Cities Mission" Atal Mission for Rejuvenation and Urban Transformation AMRUT.
+Shillong has been selected as the 100th city to receive funding under the centre's flagship "Smart Cities Mission" Atal Mission for Rejuvenation and Urban Transformation (AMRUT).
 In January 2016, 20 cities were announced under the Smart Cities Mission, followed by 13 cities in May 2016, 27 cities in September 2016, 30 cities in June 2017, and 9 cities in January this year.
 The total proposed investment in the finally selected 100 cities under the Smart Cities Mission would be ₹ 2,050,180 million.
 Under the scheme, each city will get ₹ 5000 million from the centre for implementing various projects.

 Climate

 Weather conditions in Shillong are typically pleasant, pollution-free.
 In the summer the temperature varies from 23 C. In the winter the temperature varies from 4 C.

 Under Köppen's climate classification the city features a subtropical highland climate (Cwb).
 Its summers are cool and very rainy, while its winters are cool yet dry.
 Shillong is subject to vagaries of the monsoon.
 The monsoons arrive in June and it rains almost until the end of October.

+Shillong is ranked among top 10 Indian cities with the cleanest air and best AQI in 2024.